EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: A Robust Sample of Ultra-High Redshift sources

+To test our photometric redshifts and selection procedure further, we employ the use of simulated photometric catalogues generated by the JAGUAR semi-analytic model \citep{Williams18}.
+This model is selected due to its performance in replicating colours of known high-z galaxies \citep{Wilkins2023}.
+In order to have reasonable numbers of luminous high-z objects, we use five realisations of the simulation, producing around 550 square arcminutes of simulated area (10 times that of any one field used in this work).
+From these simulations, we add photometric errors and scatter the true photometry in accordance to the average depths for each of our survey fields.
+We then run our photometric redshift and selection pipeline on the resultant catalogues to assess the completeness and contamination (which we define as sources at $z<5$) that fall into luminosity bins ($\Delta m = 0.25$) in the photometric band containing the rest-frame UV per redshift interval of $\Delta z = 1$.

+We find that our selection criteria is the dominant limitation in completeness as opposed to source detection.
+This is largely because we utilise a stack of the deepest bands in the reddest wavelengths for detection but employ $5\sigma$ cuts on the blue bands in our selection process.
+As is anticipated, the completeness is high (85-95\%) for the most luminous sources and rapidly plummets as the $5\sigma$ criteria is reached.
+Of interest is the contamination of low-z sources and how this behaves with apparent magnitude.
+For bright sources, this is unsurprisingly very low (0-5\%).
+However, we find that contamination begins to rise just before completeness drops off.
+With upwards of $\sim10\%$ levels of contamination in the 0.25 mag width magnitude bin just before the $5\sigma$ limits are reached.
+We show an example of this simulations applied to the JADES survey design in Figure \ref{fig:complete}.

-For the purpose of measuring the ultraviolet luminosity function in this work, we only use the detection parameter space identified as being greater than 50 per cent complete in our simulations.
-This is to avoid depending on using corrections that are as large, or larger, than any measurements being undertaken.
+For the purpose of measuring the ultraviolet luminosity function in this work, we only use the parameter space identified as being greater than 50 per cent complete in our simulations.
+This is to avoid depending on using corrections that are as large, or larger, than any measurements being undertaken. {We additionally do not consider the use of a field in the UV LF when the contamination level is greater than 10\%.
+This conservative limit is selected (and a cut implemented as opposed to correcting for it) because the contaminating sources themselves are poorly understood and their relative distribution within the JAGUAR simulation may not replicate reality.
+We therefore cut at the point we start to see an uptick in contamination.
+Ultimately, obtaining spectroscopy of contaminating sources, in addition to real high-z sources, will be key to understanding what sources really are falling within selections and how numerous they may be.